UbiquityDotNET/Llvm.NET/README.md

 ### Why Llvm.NET?
 Llvm.NET was developed as a means to leverage LLVM as the back-end for an Ahead-Of-Time (AOT) compilation tool for .NET applications targeting micro controllers
 (e.g. An AOT compiler for the [.NET Micro Framework](http://www.netmf.com) ).
-THe initial proof of concept built on Llvm.NET was successful in delivering on a basic application that could implement the micro controller equivalent of the classic "Hello World!" application (e.g. Blinky - an app that blinks an LED) using
+The initial proof of concept built on Llvm.NET was successful in delivering on a basic application that could implement the micro controller equivalent of the classic "Hello World!" application (e.g. Blinky - an app that blinks an LED) using
 LLVM as the back-end code generator.
-This led to the revival of a former project doing AOT with its own code generator toed to the ARMv4 Instruction set and the
+This led to the revival of a former project doing AOT with its own code generator that was tied to the ARMv4 Instruction set.
-[Llilum](https://www.github.com/netmf/Llilum) project was born.
+Thus the [Llilum](https://www.github.com/netmf/Llilum) project was born.
 Llvm.NET has continued to evolve and improve along with Llilum, though it remains a distinct project as it has no dependencies on Llilum or any of its components.
 Llvm.NET is viable for any .NET applications wishing to leverage the functionality of the LLVM libraries from .NET applications.

 ### Brief History
 Llvm.NET began with LLVM 3.4 as a C++/CLI wrapper which enabled a closer binding to the original C++ object model then the official LLVM-C API supported.